Before you apply

 You can apply for immigration bail if the Home Office is holding you on immigration matters.
-You may be released from detention if you agree to obey some conditions.
+This means you might be released from detention but you’ll have to obey at least one condition.

 Who can apply

 You can apply whether you’re held in an immigration removal centre, a detention centre or a prison.
 You must be held on immigration matters.

 You’re more likely to get bail if you have a place to stay.

 Your application is also more likely to succeed if you have at least one ‘Financial Condition Supporter’.
 This is a person who: